 According to Juniper Research’s latest market forecast, at least 10 percent of the world’s population will be watching eSports by 2025 – this is estimated to be 1 billion people.
 This is largely driven by the Asian-Pacific communities, but it is predicted that Latin America will pull in larger crowds as the years go by and internet connectivity issues are solved.
 While there are many professional eSports players from across the globe, the followers and fan-base are much larger.

 Another factor we can look at is profits.
 Big money is already being spent, and it’s predicted the industry will be worth $2.1 billion this year alone.
 This figure is set to rise to $3.5 billion by 2025.
-This growth rate is driven largely by subscriptions spent on streaming services and advertising spent on the streaming platforms.
+This growth rate is primarily driven by subscriptions on streaming services, advertising on streaming platforms, and video game items.
 And while the market is mostly driven by the Asian-Pacific communities, this could change if connectivity issues are ironed out in the rest of the world.
 Fortunately, eSports is completely online’ however, connectivity issues still put a damper on the entire experience.
 And while eSports is set to officially enter the Olympics in 2028, let’s look at the latest developments in eSport and the Olympics.

 ESports and the Olympics